Is Alaska Air Group Inc. (NYSE:ALK) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

 An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
-A recent insider transaction in this stock occurred on Sep 08 when HARRISON ANDREW R sold 3,275 shares for $45.90 per share.
-The transaction valued at 150,332 led to the insider holds 10,877 shares of the business.
+A recent insider transaction in this stock occurred on Jan 27 when SCHNEIDER ANDREA L sold 1,596 shares for $50.81 per share.
+The transaction valued at 81,098 led to the insider holds 15,747 shares of the business.

 Valuation Measures: